-So of these choices, why should you consider a fixed deposit?
-And what makes them such a great choice of New Zealanders?
-Read on as we explore the reasons why a term deposit is the best bet for you and your financial future.
+Of these choices, why should you consider a fixed deposit?
+And what makes them such a popular option?
+Read on as we explore why they're the best bet for your financial future.

 Do you want to invest in your future and earn high interest, too?
-It doesn't matter if you're saving for a car, a home, or retirement, a fixed investment is an easy, risk-free way to earn great rates on your savings.
+It doesn't matter if you're saving for a car or retirement, a fixed investment is a risk-free way to earn great rates on your savings.

-Keep reading to find out what these are, how they work, and why they could be the perfect way for you to invest in your future.
+Keep reading to find out what these are, how they work, and why they're a great choice!

-Credit Unions currently offer some of the highest returns on investment in New Zealand, but what does this mean for you, your savings, and the return you can expect to receive from a term deposit?
+Credit Unions offer some of the highest investment rates in New Zealand, but what does this mean for you, your savings, and the return you can expect to receive from a term deposit?

-Read on to find out how much you can expect to make with the high fixed rate deposit investment.
+Read on to find out how much you can expect to make with a high fixed rate deposit investment.

-Retirement is an exciting time in any Kiwi’s life.
-Or, at least, it should be.
-If like most New Zealanders you’re finding it difficult to save for your retirement, don’t give up hope just yet.
+Retirement is an exciting time for any Kiwi.
+Or at least, it should be!
+If like most New Zealanders you're struggling to save and considering a loan, don't give up just yet.
+Instead, click through for some great ways to supercharge your retirement savings.

 ^Source: as published on www.interest.co.nz as at 13 September 18.